-In his new book, STEPHAN ORTH—traveller, author, couchsurfer extraordinaire—explores the enigma that is Russia.
-For almost 10,000 kilometres, he crisscrosses the largest country on the map by land mass—from Moscow to Grosny, St. Petersburg, Lake Baikal, Vladivostok, Chechnya, Siberia and beyond—pushing past his comfort zone to uncover what (and who) defines a country that chooses to defy modern expectation.
+In his book, STEPHAN ORTH — traveller, author, couchsurfer extraordinaire — explores the enigma that is Russia.
+For almost 10,000 kilometres, he criss-crosses the largest country by land mass — from Moscow to Grosny, St. Petersburg, Lake Baikal, Vladivostok, Chechnya, Siberia and beyond — pushing past his comfort zone to uncover what (and who) defines a country that defies modern expectations.

 “What are you doing here?”

 “Visiting a friend.”
 A bit of an exaggeration as I don’t yet know my next host.
 He demands her name and telephone number and writes both down on a list.
 Do svidanya, goodbye.
 I’m out of Dagestan.

 The bus crosses the border to the only region in Europe where Buddhism is the majority religion.
 The driver starts a war movie.
 Dying soldiers on a tube TV; outside, Tibetan-looking stupas at dusk.
 The loudspeaker above me has a loose connection; the sound crackles loudly and from time to time cuts out altogether.
 Gun battle.
 Silence.
 Shouting soldiers.
 Crackle.
 Pause.
 “Russia,” says my neighbor.

 Altana lives with her mother in a new housing development called Microdistrict 9.
 The apartment is so clean and perfectly tidy that I hardly believe my eyes when I notice a small kink in the Tibetan prayer flag on the kitchen windowsill.
 In what seems to be an antiseptic living room from a furniture catalog, I somewhat hesitatingly deposit my slightly dirty backpack, trying to consider where I am least likely to disturb the feng shui.